Configuring a PHN Portal Device with Your Router

 Important: Write down or copy the Portal's IP address—you'll need it for the next step.

-• Your router may need to reboot to apply the DNS changes
+• Your router may need to reboot to apply the changes

 • This process typically takes 1-3 minutes